 Checks can be made out to Aletheia Church and mailed to:

 Harrisonburg, VA 22801

 There are several options for giving while attending our worship service on Sunday mornings.
-Offering baskets are placed at the entrances of the auditorium, and baskets are also passed around during our time of giving.
+Offering baskets are placed at the entrances of the auditorium, and baskets are also placed at the communion tables.